mkutz/screenplay-workshop-parabank/README.md

 // Add `defaultCredentials` and move username and password from `BaseScreenplay` to `Credentials` class.

 These default test data methods make using [Fact]s very convenient.
-It reduces the risk of fact duplications among our tests, since we can get the magic default values from anywhere, and if they change for some reason, we can also update them in exactly one place.
+It reduces the risk of fact duplications among our tests, since we can get the magic default values from anywhere.
+If they change for some reason, we can also update them in exactly one place.

 As another homework exercise, try to use [Fact]s in your [RegisterScreenplay].